dinki/View-Assist/View Assist custom sentences/Ask AI/README.md

 Requirements:
   * Must have a paid OpenAI account.
 Don't worry.
 The price to use is very low (pennies a month).
 See [this video](https://www.youtube.com/watch?v=4D6bIDcVOWc) for more information for pricing and set up
   * [Info View](https://github.com/dinki/View-Assist/wiki/View-Assist-Custom-Views-Gallery#info)

+I am using gpt-3.5-turbo which is considerably cheaper than the default gpt-4 model